ChappuisDaniel/TB-Micorr/README.md

 > conda install -c anaconda boto3

+We need to install BeatifulSoup Library.
+It is use to clean fetched data of all HTML tags and clean the text we'll submit to AWS Comprehend.

+> pip install beautifulsoup4

 Installation is ready.

+## Configuration AWSCLI
+AWSCLI is needed to allow our robot to call for Amazon Services.

+> pip install awscli

+When the installation is completed, run the following command to add AWS creditentials.
+Ensure an AWS user with required acces is  created before.

+> aws configure

 ## Setup
 We need to create a blank project to provide the basic structure.
 Simply run: